North West Leicestershire: Composition

-The Conservatives, Liberal Democrats and two of the independent councillors sit together as the "Alliance Group" which forms the council's administration.
-The next election is due in 2027.
+The Conservatives, Liberal Democrats and three of the independent councillors sit together as the "Alliance Group" which forms the council's administration.

 Elections

 Since the last boundary changes in 2015 the district has comprised 38 wards, each of which elects one councillor.
 Elections are held every four years.

 The district is coterminous with the North West Leicestershire parliamentary constituency.

 Premises

 The council meets at Stenson House on London Road in Coalville.
 The building was built in 1934 as the headquarters of the old Coalville Urban District Council.
 Following the creation of North West Leicestershire in 1974 the building was significantly extended to the rear.
 In 2022 the extension was closed pending demolition, and the council opened a new customer services centre on Belvoir Road, retaining and refurbishing the 1934 front part of Stenson House to be used for meetings and civic functions.